askimed/nf-test/docs/index.md

 ## :material-check-all: Unit testing

 nf-test enables you to test all components of your data science pipeline: from end-to-end testing of the entire pipeline to specific tests of processes or even custom functions.
-This ensures that all testing is conducted consistently, promoting reliability across your project.
+This ensures that all testing is conducted consistently across your project.

 === ":fontawesome-solid-diagram-project: Pipeline"